-Sampling Frequency Justification: Sampling and Reporting Frequency was retained from previous permit.
+Sampling Frequency Justification: Sampling and Reporting Frequency was retained from previous permit, as this sampling has shown to produce representative samples and keep the facility compliant.
 Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)7.C.

 Sampling Type Justification: As per 10 CSR 20-7.015, samples collected for mechanical plants shall be a 24 hour modified composite sample.
-Grab samples, however, must be collected for pH, E. coli, and Dissolved Oxygen in accordance with recommended analytical methods.
+Grab samples, however, must be collected for pH and E. coli in accordance with recommended analytical methods.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.